 To use your electric pressure cooker, like the Instant Pot, place a trivet inside with the handles up.
 Add 1 cup of water to the pot and place the potatoes on top of the trivet.
 Close and lock the lid, and cook at high pressure for 10 minutes.
 Release the pressure using a quick release.

 Transfer the potatoes to a large bowl and mash with a potato masher, ricer or electric mixer.
 What tool should you use to mash?

 This is the method to use if you leave the peel on your potatoes.
-Mash with a potato masher until they’re as lumpy (or smooth) as you like.
+Mash with a potato masher (like this one from Target, $8) until they're as lumpy (or smooth) as you like.
 No masher?
 No problem.
 Use a large fork with sturdy prongs and mash the potatoes against the side of the bowl.

 Want 100%-lump-free mashed potatoes?
-Use a ricer.
+Use a ricer (like this one from OXO, $27).
 A ricer pushes the potato through a grid, making small crumbles that resemble rice.
 They practically melt together as you stir in flavorings, resulting in a velvety-smooth texture.

-Light and airy mashed potatoes result from using an electric mixer.
+Light and airy mashed potatoes result from using an electric mixer (like this one from Cuisinart, $40).
 The mixer breaks up potatoes and whips air into them at the same time.
-Don’t go overboard—the mechanical “masher” can make potatoes gummy; stop whipping as soon as they’re smooth.
+Don't go overboard—the mechanical "masher" can make potatoes gummy; stop whipping as soon as they're smooth.

 Stir your favorite flavorings into the hot potatoes just until combined.
 Season with black or white pepper to taste.